Order of Visit: High Point #41

 Atop the summit, I could see a blue and white sign on a tripod made from three small logs lashed together.
 This was the summit sign finally welcoming me to Charles Mound.

-Beyond the high point’s crest, there was a concrete block with the survey market and metal box containing the high point’s guest register.
-The front page of the binder listed the open access dates for the year, and warned visitors if they were at the summit outside those dates, they were definitely trespassing!
+Beyond the high point’s crest, there was a concrete block with the survey marker and a metal box containing the high point’s guest register.
+The front page of the binder listed the open access dates for the year and warned visitors if they were at the summit outside those dates, they were definitely trespassing!

-One the following page, there was also a little explanation on why the family had recently expanded the open access dates to ten days per year.
+On the following page, there was also a little explanation of why the family had recently expanded the open access dates to ten days per year.

-In the past, the family allowed highpointers to visit their property during first full weekends of June, July, August, and September.
-However, a group of firefighters in Seattle was was bitten by the highpointing bug and reached out to the Wuebbels’ family to explain their dilemma.
+In the past, the family only allowed highpointers to visit their property during the first full weekends of June, July, August, and September.
+However, a group of firefighters in Seattle was bitten by the highpointing bug and reached out to the Wuebbels’ family to explain their dilemma.

-The crew was always busy fighting wildfires during the summer months, so they didn’t have ability to visit during the regular open access dates.
-So they asked if it was possible to accommodate them by adding an additional day (or two) outside the peak fire season.
+The crew was always busy fighting wildfires during the summer months, so they couldn’t visit during the regular open-access dates.
+So they asked if it was possible to accommodate them by adding one additional day (or two) outside the peak fire season.

 Note: After my visit, I was curious enough to check the local weather on February 13-14, 2021 (Presidents’ Day weekend).
 Saturday’s high temperature was 1°F and the low was -9°F. Meanwhile, Sunday’s high temperature was -2°F and the low was -10°F. Brrrrr… That’s brisk!